freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-arrays/66edcccbba6dacdb65a59067.md

 #### --text--

-What is the final value of result in the following code ?
+What is the final value of `result` in the following code?

 ```js
 const arr1 = [1, 2];